 1.How long time does it take for my profile to get approved?

-When your profile is completed, one our super bright people in our Approval Team will go through your profile.
-We usually approve profiles within 24 hours.
-If you have completed your profile but it is still not approved, please give us a heads up in the chat.
+When your profile is completed, one of our super bright people in our Approval Team will go through your profile.
+We usually approve profiles within 24 hours if all necessary information has been added to your profile.
+If you have completed your profile but are still not approved, please give us a heads up in the chat and we will have a look at it right away.

 2.How much does it cost to create a profile at Worksome?